Skip to main content

 • wear loose-fitting clothing

-• use a cool compress (a bag of frozen vegetables wrapped in a towel or a wet cloth) a few times a day
+• hold a cool compress (a bag of frozen vegetables wrapped in a towel or a wet cloth) to the rash a few times a day

 Don't

-• do not use antibiotic cream – this slows healing
+• do not use antibiotic cream - this can slow healing

 How long shingles lasts